selfcan/BlueGauge/README-en.md

 There is no effective solution yet.
 You can use the latest `BlueGauge.Debug` version to exclude and disconnect related devices.

+### 4. How to display the power of multiple devices on the pallet?

+- **Solution:**: Create another folder, copy `BlueGauge.exe` to the folder, then rename `BlueGauge.exe` to another name, and finally open and set the `Launch at Startup`

 ## Other Bluetooth battery display software

  - Supports more devices：